Getting Started with your

-If the port is located in an inconvenient place or is in the in way of your legs, you can use the relocator cable that came with your AutoPi to keep it in more convenient area.
-You can also place it in an holder or use the velcro that also comes with your purchase to secure it on the side or underneath the dashboard, just remember that the logo needs to face upwards.
+If the port is located in an inconvenient place or is in the way of your legs, you can purchase a relocator cable for your AutoPi to keep it in more convenient area.
+You can also place it in an holder or purchase a velcro strip to secure it on the side or underneath the dashboard, just remember that the logo needs to face upwards.
 This is the relocator cable.

-Once you have inserted the dongle into the OBD port, turn on your wifi on your phone/tablet and then on your phone choose the AutoPi hotspot in order to connect with the dongle.
+Once you have inserted the AutoPi Telematics Unit into the OBD port, turn on your wifi on your phone/tablet and then on your phone choose the AutoPi hotspot in order to connect with the device.
 The hotspot is named something like autopi-XXXX, where XXX is an ID for your device.
 The password for the WiFi hotspot can be found from the My AutoPi Cloud.
 When the device is powered on, you can see a blue light on the side indicating power.
 For a full description of the two status LED's, please see here: https://docs.autopi.io/core/power_management/core-power-intro#status-leds.

 Once connected to the WiFi hotspot, you need to configure your APN settings for the sim card inserted.
 To do so, go to my.autopi.io.
 Click on the "Go local" button in the bottom.
 This will connect you to the local device and you should see a screen like shown on the right.
 This will indicate that you are connected to the local device and you can go ahead and login.
 No username/password needed.